-Flounder fillets cooked to flaky perfection, rolled with an herbed breadcrumb stuffing, and set over a bed of baby spinach sauteed with garlic and capers.
+Flounder fillets are cooked to flaky perfection, rolled with a herbed breadcrumb stuffing, and set over a baby spinach sauteed with garlic and capers.
 Easy to make, and featuring only simple ingredients, these stuffed flounder fillets make for a deliciously elegant weeknight dinner.

 However, let’s start off with one truism – seafood can be intimidating to prepare.
 Full stop.
 For starters, seafood features an array of irregular textures, ranging from delicate and flaky (bass and cod) to oily and thick (swordfish and salmon) to firm or even rubbery (squid, octopus and certain shark varieties).
 Then tack on a truly vast array of flavor profiles that run the gamut from light and clean (haddock and fluke) to tasting like the saltwater it’s been fished from (sardines, herring, and mackerel), and one might be forgiven for asking “Where do you start?” and then once you’ve found a starting point, you might further ask “How do you get it right?”